iamprakashom/Alt-Text-Classifier/README.md

  - beautifulsoup4>=4.4.0
  - Requests>=2.10.0

-Note: PIL-1.1.7 comes with Pillow-2.3.0, because PIL has been
+Note: PIL-1.1.7 comes with Pillow-2.3.0, as PIL has been
 	depreciated.